gamana29/gamana29/README.md

 - 👋 Hi, I’m @gamana29
 - 👀 I’m interested in electronics and the integration of AI in everyday applications.
-- 🌱 I’m currently learning skills in programming, circuit design, data analysis, and project management as part of my ECE curriculum at KL University.
+- 🌱 I’m currently learning skills in programming and project management as part of my ECE curriculum at KL University.
 - 💞️ I’m looking to collaborate on projects that involve innovative AI solutions.
 - 📫 How to reach me You can contact me via email at gamana2905@gmail.com or connect with me on LinkedIn.
 - 😄 Pronouns: She/Her